 Auto insurance is required in the state of Florida.
 In order to drive, your policy must meet the state minimums.
 Unless you speak directly with an insurance agent, you may not know exactly what you’re paying for and what is covered.
 Furthermore, the coverage under a specific plan can vary from company to company.

-Before you file an insurance claim, speak with a car accident attorney.
-A lawyer can help you fight for the compensation you deserve for medical expenses, property damage and more.
-If you were just involved in an accident, the following policy descriptions could provide some clarification.
+Before you apply or renew your current insurance policy or file an insurance claim, speak with a car accident attorney.
+A lawyer can help you understand all the different types of coverages and, in the event you need to file a claim, fight for the compensation you deserve for medical expenses, property damage and more.
+If you're researching different types of auto insurance coverages or you were just involved in an accident, the following information on insurance and policies in Florida could provide some clarification.

 Bodily Injury Liability

-Bodily injury liability covers the medical expenses of someone you injure in a crash and injuries caused by a household family member.
-The policy should also cover drivers who use your vehicle with permission.
+Bodily injury liability covers the medical expenses of someone you or a household family member injure in a crash.
+The policy should also cover drivers who use your vehicle with permission and injure someone else.
 The insurance company will pay for injuries up to the policy limits.
-If you are sued, your insurance company will provide legal representation for you.
+If you are sued, your automobile insurance company will provide legal representation for you.

 Personal Injury Protection

 In Florida, drivers are required to carry a minimum $10,000 in personal injury protection (PIP).
 PIP is also known as “no fault” insurance as it covers medical costs after an accident, regardless of who was at fault for the crash.
 Broadly speaking, PIP will cover medical bills, lost wages, and other expenses incurred as a result of the accident.
 In order to qualify for PIP, you must seek medical treatment within 14 days of the accident.

 Property Damage Liability